poac-dev/poac/README.md

 ## Hello World

 You can get started with just a few commands as the demo shows.
-Let's create a new Poac project as follows:
+Let's create a new Poac project:

 ```console
 you:~$ poac new hello_world
      Created binary (application) `hello_world` package
 ```

-Then, you can use the `poac run` command to run your application:
+Now, you can use the `poac run` command to run your application:

 ```console
 you:~$ cd hello_world